Whale migration can cover incredibly

 the same places in each end.
 Dolphin's movements are more nomadic than

-migratory, they don't move back and forwards between the same places.
+migratory, they don't move back and forth between the same places.

 And unlike baleen